-Provision STI LTI Clawback / Malus 1 5 1 5 requirement or other policies and operating procedures of the Groups; - Fraudulent or dishonest behaviour; or - Misconduct.
-The Boards have discretion to determine that some or LTIP awards are forfeited. all deferred STI restricted security awards and unvested Cessation of employment If a participant resigns or is terminated for cause (including gross misconduct), any deferred securities are forfeited and the participant is not entitled to any further payment of cash STI.
+Provision STI цті Clawback / Malus In the event of: Material non-compliance with any financial reporting of the Groups; requirement or other policies and operating procedures - Fraudulent or dishonest behaviour; or - Misconduct.
+The Boards have discretion to determine that some or all deferred STI restricted security awards and unvested LTIP awards are forfeited.
+Cessation of employment If a participant resigns or is terminated for cause (including gross misconduct), any deferred securities are forfeited and the participant is not entitled to any further payment of cash STI.
 If a participant leaves for any other reason, subject to Board discretion, the participant will be entitled to a pro rata payment of cash STI subject to performance and deferred securities will normally stay 'on foot' until the end of the deferred period.
 If a participant resigns or is terminated for cause (including gross misconduct), unvested performance rights will automatically lapse.
 If a participant leaves for any other reason, subject to Board discretion, a pro-rata number of unvested performance rights (reflecting the portion of performance period served) will normally stay 'on-foot' to be tested against the performance condition at the end of the original performance period.
-Change of control Upon a change of control: - The Boards will determine in their absolute discretion the treatment of the STI opportunity. - Subject to the Boards determining otherwise, cash based STI will be assessed on a pro rata basis and paid at that time based on performance, and deferred STI will vest in full.
+Change of control Upon a change of control: - The Boards will determine in their absolute discretion the treatment of the STI opportunity. - Subject to the Boards determining otherwise, cash based STI will be assessed on a pro rata basis and paid at that time based on performance, and deferred STI will yest in full.
 Where a change of control occurs or is likely to occur, the Boards have discretion to determine the treatment of unvested equity awards and the timing of such treatment.
 In the event the Boards do not exercise their discretion, the LTIP will vest pro rata for time and performance.